Free Backup Management Software vs. Paid – Which Is Right for Me?

 BRMS provides the ability to save libraries and objects to multiple physical or virtual media devices at once.
 You can use up to 32 devices in this manner.
 This capability greatly enhances the performance capability of virtual tape libraries (VTLs).
 VTLs are increasing in the IBM i world as a great way to eliminate having to ship physical tape media offsite.

-With BRMS networking, you can share BRMS policies, media information, and storage locations across a network with multiple systems.
+With BRMS networking, you can share BRMS policies and rules, media information, and storage locations across a network of IBM i partitions.
 This allows you to manage saves and restores consistently across all your systems.

 Step-by-Step Disaster Recovery